Mudpuppy12/duo_htaccess/README.md

 # duohtrp
-Golang htaccess reverse proxy with Duo 2 Factor Authentication
+A go htaccess protected reverse proxy with Duo 2 Factor Authentication

 Proof of concept for DUO 2 Factor Authentication using htaccess file and a DUO 2 Factor Push on your Smartphone.